“I don’t want to be a longboarder, can I go straight to a short board?”

 You don’t want to look like a beginner anymore

 I won’t belabor this - just look at experienced surfers on longboards and foamies.
 They look good.
-If you look bad on a foamie, you’re going to look worse on a shortboard.
+If you look like a beginner on a foamie, you’re going to look worse on a shortboard, because it’s less forgiving.
 Doesn’t mean don’t get one, just saying it’s not the board…

 Are you actually ready to drop volume?